palashmon/github-templates/README.md

 - [LICENSE.md](License%20Templates) - For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software.
 - Choosing the right [license](https://choosealicense.com/).

+## Contribution Guidelines

+- For the repository owner, contribution guidelines are a way to communicate how people should contribute.
+- For contributors, the guidelines help them verify that they're submitting well-formed pull requests and opening useful issues.
+- For both owners and contributors, contribution guidelines save time and hassle caused by improperly created pull requests or issues that have to be rejected and re-submitted.

 ## Code Of Conduct